rrwick/Filtlong/README.md

 ```

 * `--trim` ← Trim bases from the start and end of reads which do not match a k-mer in the reference.
 This ensures the each read starts and ends with good sequence.
-* `--split 500` ← Split reads whenever 500 consequence bases fail to match a k-mer in the reference.
+* `--split 500` ← Split reads whenever 500 consecutive bases fail to match a k-mer in the reference.
 This serves to remove very poor parts of reads while keeping the good parts.
 A lower value will split more aggressively and a higher value will be more conservative.

 <table>
     <tr>